Cloud Identity Playbook

 Here are a few goals to consider as you define your Cloud Identity strategy:

 - Centralize Services to Create an Enterprise Capability.
 An agency may maintain multiple identity directories.
 A user may have numerous personas, but they should have one digital identity tied to a master user record within an agency.
 Manage digital identities at the enterprise level.
 An authoritative identity source within an agency is a repository of accurate information that feeds into your directory services.
 It may contain data sources that are not editable by a user.
-For example, users can update their phone numbers but not their clearance status.
+For example, users can update their phone numbers but not their clearance statuses.

 Myth Busted - On-premises is More Secure than Cloud

 Using cloud services is not more or less secure than on-premises.
-The single location aggregation of risk and internet-facing cloud presents new security challenges.
+The single location aggregation of risk and Internet-facing cloud presents new security challenges.
 The shared responsibility model enables more efficient and scaled defense (for example, patching is usually faster and easier for cloud services).
 Proper application of appropriate controls can yield a highly secure cloud deployment.

 Establish Quantifiable Metrics